vdbergg/BWBEV/readme.md

 ## How to use

-This repository includes implementations of BShift method
+This repository includes implementations of BWBEV method

 ### Running a method